 What is Inventory Management?

 - Your Essential Guide to Effective Inventory Management + 18 Techniques You Need to Know

 - 3 Inventory Management Problems and How To Avoid Them

 - 5 Common Inventory Mistakes and How to Avoid Them

 In the past, an organization was expected to provide a product or service to the customer, and then that transaction was done — the activity was done to the customer.
 The customer was more or less at the mercy of the organization.

 Today, that is changing dramatically.
-Customers have a much wider range of organizations, products and services to choose from, and they can access them instantly.
-Customers can also access numerous sources of useful opinions or reviews about the product or service even before they buy them.
+Customers have a much wider range of organizations, products, and services to choose from, and they can access them instantly.
+Customers can also access numerous sources of useful opinions or reviews about the product or service even before they buy it.

-Thus, it is more important than ever that organizations remain very good at attracting, satisfying and retaining customers.
-That requires a carefully designed and implemented customer services plan.
+Thus, it is more important than ever that organizations remain very good at attracting, satisfying, and retaining customers.
+That requires a carefully designed and implemented customer service plan.